 Because of Bite’s rather high prices and not-so-friendly user interface, I am giving them a 2/5 for this category.

-When I add the ratings together, the final score for Bite is a 2.75.
+When I add the ratings together, the final score for Bite is a 2.875, or around 58%.
 Ouch.
-However, if I emphasize what matters to me most, like Impact and quality, it looks more like a 3.5.
 The thing that really rubbed me the wrong way was the forced subscription and the jumping through hoops to get out of it.
 Not a fan.

 Overall, Bite is a pretty nifty company that cares about the environment, but it’s not exactly unique.
-There are other companies like it that are more affordable and accessible (t-brush or SuperBee, for example) that make similar products and don’t force you into a subscription.
+There are other companies like it that are more affordable and accessible, like t-brush or SuperBee (their toothpaste bits come in a cute hexagon shape and taste like regular toothpaste), for example, that make similar products and don’t force you into a subscription.

 Bite is ultimately a bit pricey and still a relatively new company, so I hope their products become more affordable and accessible as the company gains traction.
 But for now, it is ultimately a company that is easily replaceable by others.

 The concept of what they are doing is solid, and I will continue to use toothpaste bits- whether they are Bite brand or not, because of the impact on the environment.